 At INTRUST, attracting the right employees is about looking for individuals that are a reflection of our core values in addition to their skill set.
-Jeff Morris, Managing Director of Human Resources at INTRUST Bank shares his insights on the landscape of recruiting and how we approach engagement with our prospective and current employees in a highly competitive environment.
+Jeff Morris, Chief Human Resources Officer at INTRUST Bank shares his insights on the landscape of recruiting and how we approach engagement with our prospective and current employees in a highly competitive environment.

 Jeff, tell us about your background and your current role at INTRUST.

 Outside of a post-college concert roadie tour and a 6-year stint in Ohio with Koch Industries, I’m a lifelong Kansan.
 I’ve worked at INTRUST going on seven years, in addition to nearly twenty-three with Koch.
 The roles I’ve had range from individual sales and sales management to consulting, training and development, recruitment, and broad HR leadership.
-I presently serve as Managing Director for INTRUST’s HR group, a fantastic team of knowledgeable and talented professionals.
+I presently serve as Chief Human Resources Officer for INTRUST’s HR group, a fantastic team of knowledgeable and talented professionals.

 How has the landscape of recruiting changed over the course of your career?